Apillon/apillon-services/services/authentication/README.md

 1. Email verification (This is actually the attestation step)
 2. Create an account (a wallet) - on the FE side.
 This generates a BIP39 mnemonic.
 3. Create a DID document (identity.service - generate identity).
 A blockchain service request is created an identity job process started
 4. Attestation step.
-Once the DID was created, an attestation request is created and sent to the blocchain.
+Once the DID was created, an attestation request is created and sent to the blockchain.
 5. Link account and DID is the optional last step, if the user selected this option on the FE.